jart/scriptus/docs/api.md

 At present, only HTTP and HTTPS URLs are supported.
 If this project takes off, SVN and Git URLs would be good to have too.

+The HTTP GET is executed with a timeout of 60 seconds.

 ##TODO post(url)

 ##Note about eval()